Laura-Jay/tv-shows/README.md

 # Setup

-Create a new React app called tv-shows by using the Academy simplified CRA starter app.
+Create a new React app called tv-shows by using the Academy simplified <a href="https://github.com/WeAreAcademy/academy-react-starter">CRA starter app</a>

 # Simplified CRA starter